-At first, the path to becoming a lawyer might seem simple.
+At first glance, the path to becoming a lawyer might seem simple.
 Students earn a bachelor’s degree, complete the required testing to apply to law school, and earn a degree called a Juris Doctor (J.D.).
-However, aspiring attorneys have a number of decisions to make, including what subject of study to major in as undergraduates and what types of law they may wish to specialize in during law school.
+However, aspiring attorneys have a number of decisions to make, including what subject to major in as undergraduates and what types of law they may wish to specialize in during law school.
 The multiple pathways to a law degree provide freedom and latitude during the undergraduate years but can make choosing a major difficult.
 Law is an increasingly specialized career, so specific majors may have more career relevance, depending on what type of law is practiced upon graduation.
 Despite the long road to becoming a lawyer, the profession pays well and is highly regarded in society.

 Undergraduate Options for Aspiring Lawyers

 There is no single undergraduate degree path that is best for preparing students to enter law school.
-In fact, a number of possible undergraduate degrees for future lawyers aim to improve students’ skills in different ways.
-For example, the United States Bureau of Labor Statistics (BLS) recommends studying history, economics, English and public speaking, among other courses.
-History courses can help students understand how laws evolved.
-Coursework in economics and mathematics prepare aspiring attorneys to understand the financial aspects of law.
-English and literature studies get students used to reading massive amounts of text, as they will have to do as lawyers studying laws and preparing for cases.
+Several possible undergraduate degrees for future lawyers aim to improve students’ skills in different ways.
+For example, the United States Bureau of Labor Statistics (BLS) recommends studying history, economics, English, and public speaking, among other courses.
+History courses can help students understand how laws came to be.
+Coursework in economics and mathematics prepares aspiring attorneys to understand the financial aspects of law.
+English and literature studies get students used to reading massive amounts of text, as they will have to do when they are lawyers studying laws and preparing for cases.
 Skills in public speaking are necessary for trial lawyers.
-Ultimately, students should seek to build fundamental skills, such as skills in analysis, critical thinking and written and oral communication.
+Ultimately, students should seek to build fundamental skills like in-depth analysis, critical thinking, written communication, and oral communication.

 Students might be surprised to learn that majoring in pre-law or criminal justice may not give them an advantage in gaining admittance into law school, according to U.S. News & World Report.
-Statistically, though, fewer students accepted into law school had majored in either of these seemingly obvious courses of study as compared to students who majored in subject such journalism and economics.
+Statistically, fewer students accepted into law school had majored in either of these seemingly obvious courses of study than had majored in subjects such as journalism and economics.
 In fact, philosophy majors had the best numbers, with 82 percent of law school applicants admitted.

 Regardless of which major aspiring attorneys choose during their undergraduate educational careers, there are two absolute requirements for entering law school.
 Students must earn top grades to gain admission to an accredited program.
 They must also get an acceptable score on the Law School Admission Test (LSAT).